 The only changes made to this metric were the benchmarks.
 They were updated using data from the same sources as previously used.
-Clearly, the 2021 figure is a drop on the previous year and it remains well below the target set by Government.
+The 2022 figure shows a modest increase (some 8%) from the previous year, and it remains well below the target set by Government, and that gap is growing.
+However, the Government seem to have withdrawn during the year under consideration from a formal policy measure of 300,000 new homes.

-It should be noted that the benchmark figure quoted above (194,060) is the pure 'new build' figure and in addition to this are the following additional elements:
+It should be noted that the benchmark figure quoted above (210,070) is the pure 'new build' figure and in addition to this are the following further elements:

-Change of use to residential: 23,790

-Conversions between houses and flats: 3,870

-Other gains (caravans, house boats etc): 530

-Offset by

-Demolitions: 5,760

-This results in an overall figure a total figure of 220,600
+Change of use to residential: 22,770 Conversions between houses and flats: 4,870 Other gains (caravans, house boats etc): 780 Offset by Demolitions: 5,680 This results in an overall figure a total figure of 232,820.